mariusmuntean/ProtoRabbit/README.md

 Get in touch with me if you'd like to see new features or bugs fixed.
 PRs are always welcome 😁 but don't stress yourself about it.
 I don't have plans to extend the app much, except if there's real demand for it.
 I'll concentrate on refactoring the code and adding more E2E tests.

-As always, the code has a super permissive MIT license sou you're welcome to play with it as much as you want!
+As always, the code has a super permissive MIT license so you're welcome to play with it as much as you want!